razmi0/raz-server-libuv/readme.md

 # Features Not Handled by the Server

-## 4. Keep-Alive / Connection Persistence

-No parsing of Connection: keep-alive

-Closes the connection after each response

 ## 5. TLS/SSL (HTTPS)

 No support for TLS via uv_tls or any other means